cheahengsoon/learn-azure/modules/module-4/README.md

 }
 ```

 3. Add a new method to `MainActivity` named `ConfigurePushNotifications` and call it from `OnCreate`.
-This will handle initialization of the Google Cloud Messaging Service as well as register the device for Google Cloud Messenging.
+This will handle initialization of the push service as well as register the device to receive push notifications from Google Cloud Messaging/Notification Hubs.

  ```csharp
         public void ConfigurePushNotifications()